prikhi/pencil/docs/source/reference/behaviours.rst

 ^^^^^^^^^^^

 * **text**: an object of type PlainText.
-* **bound**: an object of type Bound
+* **bound**: an object of type Bound.
-* **alignment**: an object of type Alignment
+* **alignment**: an object of type Alignment.

 Result
 ^^^^^^

-Content of the text target object will be filled with <tspan> elements to create wrapped text content. transform attribute of this element may be used in for controlling the bounding.
+Content of the target object will be filled with <tspan> elements to create wrapped text content.
+The transform attribute of this element may be used in for controlling the bounding.

 Example
 ^^^^^^^